nhtnhanbn/nhtnhanbn.github.io/_repository/vicyp24.md

 At Parliament House I gave a number of speeches, all with a time limit of two minutes.
 While certain fellow youth parliamentarians were impressively intent about using the programme and their speeches to make/test actual change and influence MPs, I saw it as mainly a performance aimed at the audience sitting in the green house with me.
 Whilst the programme is for participants aged 16-25 years, this year especially had a younger, overwhelmingly school student cohort.
 These were the people I had in mind when I spoke, and what I spoke was naturally not necessarily what I believe.

 I have decided to post a few of my speeches.
-The ones that I wrote out are a small minority (and even then sometimes incomplete with space for improvisation), so speeches for which I hold few or no notes (like my second member's statement) cannot be published.
+The ones that I wrote out are a small minority (and even then sometimes incomplete with space for improvisation), so speeches for which I hold few or no notes cannot yet be published.
 Some others would have been recorded or transcribed, but these have not yet been made available.

 ### School costs